The Monkees at Fallsview Casino, Niagara Falls, ON on June 11, 2011

 - $10 keychain with Monkees logo on front, “2011 / 45th Anniversary Tour” on the back (in Hobo, of course)

-Unfortunately, Mike was cut out of all the pictures on the merch.
+Unfortunately, Mike wasn’t included in any of the pictures on the merch.
 I got a red girls’ shirt and the keychain.
-I was iffy on the keychain because, well, it’s ten bucks, but I think I paid more for my Sugar Jones keychain, and the Monkees are far better than Sugar Jones, so I think it’s justified.
+I was iffy on the keychain because it was ten bucks, but I think I paid more for the keychain I got at a Sugar Jones concert (Sugar Jones was an early 2000s made-on-TV Canadian pop band), so I think it’s justified.
 The shirt is cute and the keychain is nice.

 So, every few days, for weeks prior to the concert, I would randomly freak out about where my seat was.
 My grandma bought us the tickets when the first went on sale, and she gets them for free because she goes to the casino a lot.
 However, that means I didn’t know where the seats were, and we had to pick up the tickets at 7:00 p.m. the day of the concert, so I didn’t even know if they would suddenly go, “Uh, no, you didn’t actually get tickets.
 Too bad!”.
 But we did get tickets.
 But, since my grandma doesn’t go to that casino as much as she used to, they weren’t really good seats.
 I saw Davy at the same venue in September 2009, I think, and we were like sixth row on the floor.
 I don’t however remember anything about that concert because that was the year that I was out of it.